 It also supports special functions (e.g. peak-hold, averaging, counting, etc.), via the user definable <FUNCTION> key.
 It is equipped with an NVRAM store to ensure day-to-day operating settings (e.g. ZERO, TARE, CLOCK, etc.), are retained when power is removed.
-(NVRAM only supported in the K35 models)

-This instrument has two isolated transistor outputs with status display on the front panel as well as the RS-232 communications port that can be used for printer driving or connection to a remote display or PC.
+This instrument has three isolated transistor outputs with status display and LEDs on the front panel as well as the RS-232 communications port that can be used for printer driving or connection to a remote display or PC.
 There is a built-in clock for date-stamping printed outputs.